-UPDATE: My book entitled, “The Diarrhea Dietitian: Expert Advice, Practical Solutions, and Strategic Nutrition” is now available on Amazon here.
-Purchase your copy today!
+My book entitled, “The Diarrhea Dietitian: Expert Advice, Practical Solutions, and Strategic Nutrition” is available on Amazon.
+Purchase your copy or download to Kindle today!

 “This fact-filled, easy to read book provides both a broad overview of the many possible causes of diarrhea and some very specific advice about how to manage it.
 The Diarrhea Dietitian is packed with detailed, accurate information curated by Niki Strealy, a credentialed health care professional (registered dietitian nutritionist).
 Her expertise and professional judgment come shining through; she never forgets that there is no one-size-fits all reason or treatment for IBS.
 The book provides a variety of leads for anyone trying to solve a diarrhea problem without pushing any one solution, and she provides appropriate cautions along the way without scaring you!
 What a wonderful resource for both patients and health care professionals.
 As a dietitian with a special interest in digestive health myself, this title will have a permanent place on my bookshelf.”

 Let’s get to to know each other.
 First of all, I am a wife and busy mother of three.
 We have a flock of chickens and a beehive.

 I am also a registered and licensed dietitian/nutritionist specializing in gastrointestinal problems.
 I provide outpatient nutrition counseling for conditions such as Gastroesophageal Reflux Disease (GERD), Crohn’s Disease, Ulcerative Colitis, Celiac Disease, Irritable Bowel Syndrome (IBS), past surgeries where parts of the digestive system have been removed, constipation, and what I like to call “garden variety” diarrhea.
 This is often chronic diarrhea where no cause has ever been determined.
 I really enjoy trying to solve those cases.
 More recently, I have been studying food allergies and intolerances.